Presidency of Dina Boluarte: Adrianzén cabinet

 On 6 March 2024, Gustavo Adrianzén was sworn in as the new president of the council of ministers of the Republic of Peru by President Dina Boluarte, replacing Alberto Otárola, who resigned the day before due to a scandal involving the release of audio recordings with a young woman.
-Gustavo Adrianzén became the third prime minister of Doularte's presidency and was the second longest serving prime minister during her tenure.
+Gustavo Adrianzén became the third prime minister of Boluarte's presidency and was the second longest serving prime minister during her tenure.

 Resignation of Ministers

 On 1 April 2024, Interior Minister Víctor Torres submitted his resignation to President Dina Boluarte, followed by the Ministers of Women and Education.
 That day, the president swore in six new ministers, including those in charge of the portfolios of Agrarian Development, Production, and Foreign Trade.

 On 16 May 2024, Interior Minister Walter Ortiz Acosta resigned and was replaced that day by Juan José Santiváñez.

 Reshuffle of September 2024

 On 3 September 2024, President Dina Boluarte conducted a ministerial reshuffle and appointed new ministers of Foreign Affairs, Housing, Culture, and Foreign Trade, after criticism and questions arose regarding the ministers of various portfolios.
 The cabinet only has two women, the lowest number in the government.